Futurologist Horx: "Omnicrisis" could last 20 years

 The example of Europe also shows "that times of crisis can create amazing unity".
 According to Horx, Europe has certainly proven itself "in the turbulence of corona and Ukraine".
 Despite "a kind of anti-Europe whining habit", many people are gradually realizing "how much we need Europe as a continent, all the more so in a turbulent world".

 When it comes to the changing world of work, Horx sees a gradual end to the industrial model with its rigid norms.
-This change is being driven more by younger people.
+This change is more likely to be driven by younger people.
 More and more people are looking for more flexibility in their work-life constellation.
 "In 20 years, standard employment contracts will probably be in the minority."

 Horx believes that moving away from coal, oil and gas can bring the countries of the world together in a "common human project".
 Solar energy is blossoming worldwide, more and more countries are seriously committing to climate targets and new decarbonization technologies (reduction of carbon dioxide emissions) are being developed.
 "I see the greatest danger in the mood tipping towards the apocalyptic."